To search for any particular place name or phrase within this site, enter in the above box and click search

 VE Day Marlborough (Wilts County Record Office437 TCG officers club, Ramsbury airfield Home Guard stand down parade Marlborough (Wilts County Record Office)

-This website is devoted to the village of Ramsbury, it's airfield and the surrounding area during World War Two.
+This website is devoted to the village of Ramsbury, it's airfield and the surrounding area during the First and Second World Wars.

 The ancient village of Ramsbury nestles in the north east corner of Wiltshire beside the clear waters of the River Kennet.
 For centuries cattle have grazed the lush green water meadows, sheep have wandered on the high downs surrounding the village, and in the fields between man has tilled the soil.
 Until as recently as 1986 the main focal point was an old elm tree, which had reputedly stood in the Square for nearly three hundred years.
 There is however evidence that a community had existed here for more than a thousand years before the tree took root.
 Throughout history the village has sent its share of young sons to fight the nation's wars in far off places; the memorial in the High Street records that 65 local men lost their lives in the 1914-1918 conflict.
 But this was a quiet, pastoral place, where for the most part, lives were ordered and little excitement ever intruded.